lemon-codes/ScreenShotScavenger/README.md

     n6xzh3.png | SENSITIVE_KEYWORD_HUNTER | Detected keyword: "password"
     n6xzcd.png | PATTERN_MATCHING_HUNTER | "redacted@redacted.com" matched with regex: [a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+
     n6y006.png | SENSITIVE_KEYWORD_HUNTER | Detected keyword: "password"

+## Implementation Details
+ScreenShotScavenger makes use of a scraper to obtain images for analysis.
+A buffer sits between the Scraper and the Scavenger to reduce the impact of any latency issues caused by Scraper implementations potential reliance on network I/O. New scrapers can be written and used by ScreenShotScavenger to obtain images from a custom source.
+The default implementation obtains screenshot images hosted publicly at prnt.sc (LightShot).
+It is multithreaded, however rate limiting performed on requests by LightShot servers limit the potential.
+It was trivial to write a Scraper for images hosted at prnt.sc as the images are identified by 6 digit codes which can be iterated through to obtain consecutive images.
+ This is something the LightShot team should seriously consider changing to reduce the chances of information leaks being found by malicious actors.

+Ocular Character Recognition is utilised to extract visible text from images provided by the scraper.
+The default implementation uses the Tesseract Engine (via Tess4J) to perform OCR.
+No pre-processing is performed on images as Tesseract is able to accurately extract text from screenshot images without pre-processing.
+ScreenShotScavengers modular design makes it trivial to utilise a different OCR engine or to perform pre-processing on images for increased accuracy if the use case requires it.

+Info leaks are found by Hunter modules.
+Hunter modules are provided access to each image and the text extracted via OCR.
+Multiple Hunter modules can be ran against each image.
+New Hunter modules can be written and used by ScreenShotScavenger in order to utilise new methods of analysis and to hunt for specific types of information leaks.
+The provided Hunter modules look for multiple keywords and patterns in the extracted text to find a variety of sensitive data (including private keys & login credentials).
+A Hunter module which makes use of TemplateMatching to identify logos inside screenshots may be provided soon.

+Results are stored by the ResultManager.
+New ResultManagers can be written to accommodate varying use cases.
+The default implementation stores flagged images to disk in a folder named "HuntedImages" and stores abbreviated result details on disk in a CSV file names "AbbreviatedResults.csv".
+Abbreviated results include imageID, the unique name of hunter module that flagged image, reason for being flagged.

 ## Known Defects
 Some versions of Tesseract write a warning message to stdout if a dpi value is not present in